howest-mct/2023-2024-projectone-ctai-sirbucezar/Docs/Feedforward.md

 - ***Feedback 1:*** I should make a hole in the layer between the stepper motor and the gear, and then3D print a platform according to the right sizing needed to avoid design and mechanical complications.

-## Conversation 3 (Date: xx/xx/2024)
+## Conversation 3 (Date: 06/06/2024)

-Lecturer:
+Lecturer: Geert

 Questions for this conversation:

-- Question 1: V
+- Question 1: Where can I solder my circuit components?
+- Question 2: Check availability of some resistors and power adapters to know what to choose.(DC power adapter, female dc power connector, 10k ohm resistors

 This is the feedback on my questions.

-- Feedback 1: G
+- Feedback 1: A.1.102 in the presence of either Geert or Pieter-Jan
+- Feedback 2: I don't need to get resistors because the RasPi already has built in resistors in the power pins.
+- Feedback 3; I got a comprehensive guide for connecting the electronics correctly.

 ## MVP Tour moments: